Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Cardinal flowers are very easy to propagate, or make new plants from existing ones.

 The easiest way to get new plants is by separation.
 Each year, new plantlets develop and grow around the crown of the existing plant.
 These smaller plants can be separated from the “mother” plant.
 In the fall before the frost hits, dig up the existing plant.
 Gently break off the small plants growing around the edges of the root mass or crown of the mother plant.
-These small plants should already have their own roots.
+Only break off and use plantlets that already have their own roots.
 You can replant these new plants where you want them in your garden.
 Due to the size of the mature plants, give these babies a spacing of at least 12 inches apart.
 You can give them a good start in life by adding a shovelful of compost into the planting holes before you settle them into their new homes.

 A little more challenging is to grow new plants from cuttings made from an existing plant.
 You want to take your cuttings in mid-summer, before the plants bloom.
 At mid-summer, they are actively growing and putting a lot of energy into making new foliage and eventually flowers.
 Cuttings are most successful when they are made from an actively growing plants.

-The easiest way to grow cardinal flowers from seed is to just allow the flowers to develop seeds in the fall and then drop them around the plant.
+Outdoors - the easiest way to grow cardinal flowers from seed is to just allow the flowers to develop seeds in the fall and drop them around the plant.
 If your plants are mulched, you should remove the mulch from around the plants to allow the seeds to reach the soil.
 The seeds will not grow in mulch.

 Start your seeds indoors in the fall.
-Surface sow them in containers.
+Surface sow them in containers filled with moistened soil.
 Do not cover the seeds with soil.
 They need light to germinate.
-Cover the container with plastic to prevent the soil from drying out and place it in your refrigerator for 3 months.
+Cover the container with plastic to prevent the soil from drying out and place it in your refrigerator for 3 months, checking periodically to make sure the soil is still moist.
 The seeds will think that it is winter.
 Remove the container from your refrigerator 8 to 10 weeks before your last frost.
 Germination should occur within 2 weeks.
 You can plant your seedlings in your garden, 12 inches apart, after your last frost.

 Questions & Answers